txthinking/joker/readme.md

 ### Why

 There are many tools, such as systemd, supervisord, etc.
-But I need a simple, small, clean tool.
+But I need a simple, small, clean, no configuration tool.
 Joker does **not** depend on systemd.

 ## License